Connect with others who understand.

 • Frequent infections

-If you are experiencing bone pain or any other symptoms of multiple myeloma, talk to your doctor.
+If you’re experiencing bone pain or any other symptoms of multiple myeloma, talk to your doctor.

 Treatments for Stage 2 Multiple Myeloma

-Most forms of active multiple myeloma, including stage 2, are treated in a similar way.
-People with myeloma generally receive a combination of different drugs, including chemotherapies, biological therapy, or monoclonal antibodies.
+Most types of active multiple myeloma, including stage 2, are treated similarly.
+People with myeloma typically receive a combination of different drugs, which may include chemotherapies, biological therapy, or monoclonal antibodies.
 Other options may include:

 Many people with multiple myeloma also use supportive treatments.
 These are therapies that don’t aim to kill cancer cells.
-Rather, supportive treatments help improve myeloma signs and symptoms.
-For example, people with stage 2 myeloma may use bisphosphonate drugs to treat bone pain and strengthen bones.
+Rather, supportive treatments help improve myeloma symptoms.
+For example, people with stage 2 myeloma may use bisphosphonate drugs to relieve bone pain and strengthen bones.

 Outlook and Survival for Stage 2 Multiple Myeloma

-Between the years 2011 and 2017, the overall five-year survival rate for multiple myeloma was 55.6 percent.
-That means that 55.6 percent of people with multiple myeloma were alive five years after their diagnosis.
-Cancer treatments are improving, so today’s outlook for multiple myeloma is likely better than what’s reported.
+Between 2014 and 2020, the overall five-year relative survival rate for multiple myeloma was 61.1 percent.
+That means that 61.1 percent of people diagnosed with multiple myeloma were alive five years after their diagnosis.
+With ongoing advancements in cancer treatments, the outlook for people diagnosed today is likely even better than these past figures suggest.

-• About 82 percent of people with stage 1 disease live for five years or more after being diagnosed.
+• About 82 percent of people with stage 1 disease live for five years or more after diagnosis.

 • Approximately 62 percent of people with stage 2 disease live at least five years after diagnosis.